Chinese Numbers: The Complete Tutorial on Numbers in Mandarin

-First of all, numbers in Chinese are represented by Hanzi (Chinese characters) – the writing script of the language that dates back over 3000 years.
+First of all, numbers in Chinese are called 数字 (shùzì), which translates to “number characters”.
+As the name indicates, Chinese numbers are represented by Hanzi (Chinese characters) – the writing script of the language that dates back over 3000 years.
 Pronunciation for these number characters uses the official romanization scheme in China called “Pinyin”.

 Second of all, people in China and other Chinese speaking countries don’t always use Chinese numbers.
 Arabic numerals (0, 1, 2, 3…) are widely used for the same reason other cultures adopted their use – they are easier to write and understand.

 But that doesn’t mean you shouldn’t learn the Chinese number system.
 In many contexts such as traditional ceremonials, media, commerce, finance, and law, the numbers are often written in native Chinese characters.

 The last thing to note is a bit tricky.
 When you count things in Chinese, you have to put a word called “counter” between the number and the noun.
 I’ll talk more about counters in a moment, but what you need to know now is that counters specify what kind of things you are counting in Chinese.
 There can be people, animals, long objects, flat objects, abstract ideas, etc.